Resources, Security

 Financial Compliance

 Financial compliance refers to the adherence to laws, regulations, and standards that govern financial reporting, transparency, and accountability within an organization.
 This entails compliance with accounting principles (e.g., Generally Accepted Accounting Principles - GAAP), tax regulations, auditing standards, and anti-money laundering (AML) laws.
-Financial compliance is vital for maintaining investor confidence, preventing fraud, and avoiding financial penalties.
+Financial compliance is vital for maintaining investor confidence (for instance during the sale of the business), preventing fraud, and avoiding financial penalties.

 Ethical Compliance